accarniel/FESTIval/README.md

 ### Acknowledgments

 This project was supported by grant #2015/26687-8, São Paulo Research Foundation (FAPESP) in Brazil (2015-2018).
-FESTIval is mantained and developed by Anderson Chaves Carniel.
+FESTIval is mantained and developed by [Anderson Chaves Carniel](https://accarniel.github.io/).

-Research conducted at the University of São Paulo and the Federal University of Technology - Paraná in Brazil
+Research conducted at the University of São Paulo and the Federal University of Technology - Paraná in Brazil.